-ICOS' historical background
+ICOS' historical background Benefits of being a part of ICOS

 Although an ample amount of research and data on greenhouse gases had previously existed, scientists found that the data were often scattered and difficult to find and access.
 The quality and consistency of measurements were not guaranteed.
 Nor did the data turn into information that could easily be used by citizens and decision-makers.
 The scientific community concluded that the measurements of greenhouse gases needed to be harmonised and that the data that were gathered should be shared.
 That required deeper collaboration and interaction among the scientists and their home institutions.